An increasing bank of research shows people who work in open plan offices find it difficult to focus.

 The importance of a well-designed workplace to support connection is as important as ever.
 A recent Harvard Business Review article reported research that showed digital communication does not replace face-to-face interaction and that remote teams do not perform as well as those co-located.

-It is somewhat surprising to realise we actually haven’t worked out how to design offices that make a positive difference to performance for all types of individuals and types of work.
+It is somewhat surprising to realize we actually haven’t worked out how to design offices that make a positive difference to performance for all types of individuals and types of work.

 We do know that subtle cues in our environment can cause us to be different versions of ourselves, more innovative, more outgoing, more collaborative for example, but we haven’t understood exactly how the workplace needs to be designed to achieve this.